zencq/Pi/README.md

 ## Preamble

-Each file includes the seed, procedural name, its perfection in percent and the actual values of the stats.
+Each file includes the seed, procedural name, its perfection in percent, and the actual values of the stats.

-There might be an ultra-low percentage of values that are not 100% accurate but there are also cases where the value of a stat cannot be determined exactly due to how it's displayed (e.g. `UP_RAIL1` has a damage range from `30` to `40` but always shows `+2%`).
+There might be an ultra-low percentage of values that are not 100% accurate.
+There are also cases where the value of a stat cannot be determined exactly due to how it is displayed (e.g. `UP_RAIL1` has a damage range from `30` to `40` but always shows `+2%`).

+Upgrades for specific environmental shielding (Toxic, Radiation, Heat, Cold, Underwater) are not include as their stats are not visible in game.

 ## Usage

-This repository also contains Python scripts that can be used to gather the data.
+This repository also contains some Python scripts that can be used to gather the data.
 They base on those shared by **ICE** and **DarkWalker** in the **No Man's Sky [Seed Central](https://discord.gg/AEXcap6) Discord**.

 To run them properly, you need [Python 3.7](https://www.python.org) or newer.